-By default the mentioned CPU and memory enforcements are enabled in openlava.
+By default the CPU and memory enforcement mentioned here are enabled in OpenLava.

 7.10.2 Managed Cgroups

 In order to control cgroups behaviour Bright Cluster Manager introduces a new node role: CgroupSupervisor.
 The role is used for two purposes: